1c7/highlight-one-line/README.md

 __Note:__ there are many many website, they all have different layout,
 so __in some case this extenstion would break__, you should just disable the extenstion
+example:
 ![preview after install](img/break.png)

+### if you have any suggestion
-Any Suggestion please post a issue on github, or email guokrfans#gmail.com  Thanks
+please open a issue on github, or email guokrfans#gmail.com
+Thanks

 <br/>